 What Is Sports Psychology?

 Sports psychology focuses on the optimal performance and well-being of athletes.
 It can give coaches, parents, and teachers tools that they can use to help motivate and inspire their athletes to perform at their best.
 Sports psychology can also give coaches tools to help their athletes deal with performance anxiety, fear of failure, and so much more.

-Here are 5 sports psychology tips that we think every dance instructor should know in order to motivate and inspire their performers.
+Here are 5 sports psychology for dancers that we think every instructor should know in order to motivate and inspire their performers.

 Goals help people focus their attention, direct their behavior, and encourage persistence.
 However, many people don’t set specific goals or understand their value.
 Work with your dancers and help them set specific goals for themselves.
 One tool you can use is the SMART goal-setting framework.

 SMART stands for specific, measurable, attainable, realistic, and timely.
 For example, rather than having the goal of “becoming a better dancer,” you can work to help your dancers define a SMART goal such as “successfully completing a fouette within 2 years by practicing at least 4 times a week”.